Overview

 merchant-->|Send transactions|api

-api-->|Receive confirmation sent back|merchantCreating an RCC transaction begins with submitting payments in either single or bulk.
+api-->|Receive confirmation sent back|merchantCreating a RCC transaction begins with submitting payments in either single or bulk.

-Step 2.
-Formatting & Submissions
+2. Formatting & Submissions

-Section titled “Step 2.
+Section titled “2.
 Formatting & Submissions”Model:

 flowchart TD